clmattson/cysto_LMGSeq/README.md

 ### 4. Code
 Below are descriptions of the code files used to generate the tables, figures, and statistics in the paper.

-1) demultiplexing_infection_conditions.sh: This file is shell script that downloads raw sequencing reads, demultiplexes each read; and generates a flat text summary file used in downstream analyses
+1) demultiplexing.sh: This file is shell script that downloads raw sequencing reads, demultiplexes each read; and generates a flat text summary file used in downstream analyses

 2) pairwise_infections.R: This file is an R script that analyzes reassortment in pairwise experimental coinfections among 5 human influenza A virus strains